 - Encourage active transportation through creating integrated active transportation networks that includes opportunities for walking and cycling.
-Active transportation should be comprehensively designed to allow for connectivity to parks, open space and commercial uses. - Mixed use buildings and commercial buildings may be designed to be adaptable over time to accommodate changing users. - Sustainable building techniques should be considered in building design. - Construction waste is to be minimized through the preparation of a waste reduction plan as a requirement for plans of subdivision.
+Active transportation should be comprehensively designed to allow for connectivity to parks, open space and commercial uses. - Mixed use buildings and commercial buildings may be designed to be adaptable over time to accommodate changing users. - Sheltered bicycle parking will be provided for multiple residential developments. - Sustainable building techniques should be considered in building design. - Construction waste is to be minimized through the preparation of a waste reduction plan as a requirement for plans of subdivision. - Landscaping should consider the use of native and non-invasive plantings as well as opportunities for additional tree plantings.

-- Individual Plans of subdivision are to be designed for adaptability to a changing climate, including through the design of stormwater management facilities to incorporate appropriate Low Impact Development and green infrastructure techniques to increase resiliency. - Large expanses of pavement should be minimized and incorporate additional tree planting, where possible. - Renewable energy systems and sustainable design measures should be considered, including opportunities on-site to offset environmental impacts including LID (Low Impact Design) infrastructure, rain water collection and re-use, renewable energy generation, living walls and roofs, permeable pavers and more.
+- Individual Plans of Subdivision are to be designed for adaptability to a changing climate, including through the design of stormwater management facilities to incorporate appropriate Low Impact Development and green infrastructure techniques to increase resiliency. - Large expanses of pavement should be minimized and incorporate additional tree planting, where possible. - Renewable energy systems and sustainable design measures should be considered, including opportunities on-site to offset environmental impacts including LID (Low Impact Design) infrastructure, rain water collection and re-use, renewable energy generation, electric vehilcle parking, living walls and roofs, permeable pavers and more.